World Chess Championship 1934

-In 1934, a World Chess Championship was played between challenger Efim Bogoljubow and titleholder Alexander Alekhine, marking a rematch of the previous Championship in 1929.
+In 1934, a World Chess Championship was played between challenger Efim Bogoljubow and titleholder Alexander Alekhine.
 The match was held in various cities and towns in Germany from April 1 to June 14, with Alekhine retaining his title.

+Background

+Alekhine had been world champion since 1927.
+His only previous title defence had been in 1929, also against Bogoljubow, and Alekhine won that match convincingly 15½−9½.